mgunyho/tere/README.md

     aliases["tere"] = _tere
     ```

-    If isntructions for your shell are missing, feel free to send a pull request that includes them!
+    If instructions for your shell are missing, feel free to send a pull request that includes them!

 ## User guide